 Apple Watch will be added to the list of sources in Connect.

-When a user selects either of these, they will be shown the Human API Sign-Up page below that will allow them to create Human API credentials for use during the second step of the process below.
+When a user selects either of these, they will be shown the Human API login page where they will be prompted to install the Human API app.

 Once downloaded, there are three steps users must take before data is available:

-- Sign in with the Human API credentials (created in the Connect popup above)
+- Sign in with the Human API credentials (created using the Human API app)

 - Grant the Human API app access to each type of data stored in Apple Health as desired